Taxes · September 08, 2025

 Taking action now

-Section 179 provides a unique opportunity for a near-instant cost recovery of high-priced property.
+Section 179 provides a unique opportunity for a near-instant cost recovery of high-priced equipment.
 With astute planning and professional guidance, your firm can maximize the tax benefits and avoid the potential pitfalls.

 To learn more about financing the acquisition of business equipment, see our comprehensive guide to equipment financing and leasing options.